raiden-network/spec/smart_contracts.rst

 This is the specification document for the Solidity smart contracts required for building the Raiden Network.
 All functions, their signatures, and their semantics.

-On Raiden, users can send tokens offchain, but the offchain interaction is ultimately about deposits held in TokenNetwork smart contract.
+On Raiden, users can send tokens off-chain, but the off-chain interaction is ultimately about deposits held in a ``TokenNetwork`` smart contract.

 * TokenNetwork: a smart contract that manages channels and deposits onchain.
 Each TokenNetwork deployment works on a particular ERC20 token and manages channels between addresses.
 The TokenNetwork deployment manages the deposited tokens, and is the main point of contact for any onchain operations regarding Raiden channels.
 * TokenNetworkRegistry: a smart contract that allows users to look up a TokenNetwork deployment from a token.